-Credits: 04.
+Total marks: 100 Credits: 04.
+(Internal marks 30 and Theory 70).
 Instruction: 64 hours per semester

-After studying the course the students will come to know the following issues:

-Realize the existence of various types of sources for the study Understand the basic knowledge of social structure of West Asia

-Understand the recent social changes taken place in West Asia

-Properly understand the position of Women between Cultural Resistance and Knowledge Economy in the Gulf Countries.
+After studying the course the students will come to know the following issues: Realize the existence of various types of sources for the study Understand the basic knowledge of social structure of West Asia Understand the recent social changes taken place in West Asia Properly understand the position of Women between Cultural Resistance and Knowledge Economy in the Gulf Countries.